vinceskahan/v5wiki/mqtt.md

                 units = knot                 # use knots instead of meter_per_second
 ```

-The observation `outTemp` will be converted to degrees F and uploaded as `outTemp_F`.
+The observation `outTemp` will be converted to degrees F and published to a topic formed from the configured topic and  `outTemp_F`.
 The observation `inTemp` will be converted to degrees F and uploaded as `inside_temperature` with 2 decimal places of precision.
-Since the `unit_system` is `METRICWX`, other temperatures (if they exist) will use degrees C.  For example `extraTemp1` will be uploaded as `extraTemp1_C`.
-The observation `windSpeed` will be converted to knots and uploaded as `windSpeed_knot`.
+Since the `unit_system` is `METRICWX`, other temperatures (if they exist) will use degrees C.  For example `extraTemp1` will be published as `extraTemp1_C`.
+The observation `windSpeed` will be converted to knots and published as `windSpeed_knot`.

 ### How to verify